 Abstract

-To describe the frequency of long-term morphological features and their relationships with visual function in participants who exited the inhibition of VEGF in age-related choroidal neovascularization (IVAN: ISRCTN92166560) trial.
+To describe the frequency of long-term morphologic features and their relationships with visual function in participants who exited the Inhibition of VEGF in Age-Related Choroidal Neovascularisation (IVAN; ISRCTN92166560) trial.

 Design

-Multicenter cohort study up to 7 years after enrolment.
+Multicenter cohort study up to 7 years after enrollment.

 Participants

-Patients enrolled in IVAN excluding participants who died or withdrew during the trial.
+Patients enrolled in the IVAN trial, excluding participants who died or withdrew during the trial.

 Methods

-Multimodal fundus images, best corrected (BCVA) and low luminance visual acuity (LLVA) were obtained in a subset of 199 participants who attended a research visit.
-Clinical sites (n=20) also provided all visual acuity and clinical information from usual care records for 532 participants and submitted most recent color, OCT and other fundus images for 468 participants to a reading center.
+Multimodal fundus images, best-corrected visual acuity (BCVA), and low-luminance visual acuity (LLVA) were obtained for a subset of 199 participants who attended a research visit.
+Clinical sites (n = 20) also provided all visual acuity and clinical information from usual care records for 532 participants and submitted the most recent color, OCT, and other fundus images for 468 participants to a reading center.

 Main Outcome Measures

-Assessed from most recent images: intralesional macular atrophy (ILMA) within the footprint of the neovascular lesion; hyperreflective material (HRM); intraretinal fluid (IRF); subretinal fluid (SRF); pigment epithelial detachment (PED); disorganization of outer retinal layers (DROL).
-Cross sectional relationships between morphological features and BCVA/LLVA were estimated.
+Assessed the following from the most recent images: intralesional macular atrophy (ILMA) within the footprint of the neovascular lesion; hyperreflective material (HRM); intraretinal fluid (IRF); subretinal fluid (SRF); pigment epithelial detachment (PED); and disorganized retinal outer layers (DROLs).
+Cross-sectional relationships between morphologic features and BCVA/LLVA were estimated.

 Results